fishjar/kiss-worker/README.md

 ## 2、Create a KV and replace you KV id

+Sign up for a [Cloudflare](https://www.cloudflare.com/) account if you don't have one.

-Create a KV namespace in the dashboard by logging into the Cloudflare dashboard > select Workers & Pages > KV.
+Create a KV namespace in the dashboard by logging into the [Cloudflare](https://www.cloudflare.com/) dashboard > select Workers & Pages > KV.

 ```toml
 # wrangler.toml